 Who, or What, is "God"?

 If, as Orwell said, "We have now sunk to a depth at which restatement of the obvious is the first duty of intelligent men" - then let's try to be, well, intelligent about this.

 Before we start arguing and debating, contemplating and seeking, praying to and pleading with, let's get as clear as we can: what, exactly are we talking about?

 Who, or What, is "God"?

-B) A fantasy, illusion, imaginary idea, or wild concept that mankind created in their own ideal image and likeness, which helps them cope with a life of inevitable suffering and death.
+B) A fantasy, illusion, imaginary idea, or wild concept that humanity invented in their own ideal image and likeness, which helps them cope with a life of inevitable suffering and death.
 Who also recently died.
 (Marx, Freud, Nietzsche, etc.)

 C) Whatever It (or He, She, etc) is, It (He, She, etc) definitely has a sense of humor.